 Stillman’s Biomedical Science (Pre-Medicine) Program provides a broad-based course of study in the liberal arts that makes it possible for a student to meet the requirements for biomedical graduate and professional programs (medical, dental, pharmacy, optometry, etc.) while majoring in a specific discipline.
 To pursue a biomedical science course of study at Stillman, one may elect a program leading to a biology or chemistry degree.
-Stillman College students who successfully complete its rigorous Biomedical Science Program will meet the requirements for admission to medical school, and other professional program, and will possess the skills necessary for further success in that direction.
+Stillman College students who successfully complete its rigorous Biomedical Science Program will meet the requirements for admission to medical school and other professional programs and will possess the skills necessary for further success in that direction.

 Several (but not all) courses offered by the Department of Natural Sciences--courses that contribute to the Biomedical Science Program curriculum--are listed below:

 - BMS 220: Introduction to Biomedical Sciences

 - BMS 337: Cancer Biology

 - BMS 434: Biochemistry II Metabolic Pathways & Clinical Applications

 - BMS 435: Medical Terminology

 Criteria for admission to the Biomedical Science Program include a minimum GPA of 3.0 and appropriate high school courses in math, biology, chemistry, and physics.